Surfing in the Algarve: The Best Waves of South Portugal

 Surfing in the Algarve is an absolute must if you’re chasing endless waves, golden beaches, and stunning cliffs.
 Some even say the Algarve has the most beautiful beaches in Europe, and we’re not here to argue.
 Think crystal-clear waters, dramatic rock formations, peaceful bays, and the kind of surf conditions that’ll have you grinning ear to ear.

 Whether you’re popping up on your first wave or hunting for the perfect barrel, South Portugal has it all.
 Bonus points: it’s packed with incredible surf & yoga retreats.
 The balance you find on the yoga mat flows right into the ocean.
-Surfing, like yoga, challenges you both physically and mentally; a dream combo!
+I am a big fan of this combo and loved my previous surf trip to Ericeira.
+Surfing, like yoga, challenges you both physically and mentally.
+These are all my favorite surf spots, boutique hotels and other recommendations for surfing in the Algarve!

 This blog post contains affiliate links, so I earn a small commission when you book through my website, at no extra cost to you!
 So thank you if you book through my website!